Technopole: Europe

 Technopoles in Germany include the IT-Cluster Rhine-Main-Neckar, the largest IT cluster in Europe.

-Technopoles in the United Kingdom include counties such as Berkshire and Hampshire in the “Western Crescent” of London, as well as Hertfordshire in the Northern section of London.
-In London, East London Tech City is particularly important as a center of innovation.
-The vicinity around Cambridge has been nicknamed 'Silicon Fen' in some articles due to the agglomeration of software and other tech companies based there, and the university's research output.
-Manchester in the North-West of England has attracted several prominent national and international companies to set up presences there, as well as a burgeoning startup scene emerging with the growth and re-invention of the city in the past 20 years.
+Technopoles in the United Kingdom include counties such as Berkshire and Hampshire in the "Western Crescent" west of London, and Hertfordshire to the north.
+In London, East London Tech City is a notable technology cluster.
+The area around Cambridge is known as 'Silicon Fen' due to the concentration of software and other technology companies and the University of Cambridge's research output.
+Manchester in North West England has attracted a number of national and international technology companies, along with a growing startup sector.

 In France, there are technopoles located near Rennes, Grenoble, Toulouse, Lyon and Paris.
 The first French technopole is Sophia Antipolis, near the cities of Nice, Cannes and Antibes.
 An important technology cluster is "Paris-Saclay", consisting of universities, research centers and start-ups.

 Writer Joel Stratte-McClure of Time Magazine described a technopole in southern France called Sophia Antipolis which had 1,200 companies in a sprawling development twenty minutes away from the airport in Nice.
 According to the report, the technopole featured hiking trails and jogging paths and riding stables and golf courses and signs which indicate the names of various species of plants, and with street names which were "slightly pretentious" such as "Rue Dostoevski" and "Rue Albert Einstein" criss-crossing rolling hills with pine trees.
 There are reflecting pools, although the layout was criticized as somewhat "confusing" for taxi drivers.

 The Technopole Program of Lower Austria is a trendsetter in implementing the linkage of education/training, research and business.
 Lower Austria's three Technopoles are already setting international standards: Technopole Krems in the fields of biotech and regenerative medicine, Technopole Tulln in environmental biotechnology and agrobiotechnology, Technopole Wiener Neustadt in microsystems engineering, tribology and medical systems technology.

 In Italy, a new technopole called Human Technopole and specialized in life sciences is under development in Milan.
 The most important Italian technology park (International Centre for Theoretical Physics, AREA Science Park, ELETTRA) with basic research is located in Trieste.